-A railroad employee with 30 or more years of creditable rail service is eligible for a regular annuity based on age and service the first full month he or she is age 60.
-The employee's spouse is also eligible for an annuity the first full month he or she is age 60.
+A railroad employee with 30 or more years of creditable rail service is eligible for a regular annuity based on age and service the first full month they are age 60.
+The employee's spouse is also eligible for an annuity the first full month they are age 60.
 These "60/30" annuity payments are taxed as follows: